d-plaindoux/thicket/README.md

 As mentionned The Thicket source code is compiled and the resulting objcode is executed by an abstract machine derived from Krivines' machine.
-For instance the previous example uses data structure like [Option](http://d.plaindoux.free.fr/thicket/site/Data.Option.tkt.obj).
+For instance the previous example uses data structure like [Option](https://github.com/d-plaindoux/thicket/blob/master/thicket-src/data/option.tkt) which is compiled to the [objcode](http://d.plaindoux.free.fr/thicket/site/Data.Option.tkt.obj).
 A simple example
 -----------------